 Upon completion of the review, DMD will send a letter detailing all concerns and findings discovered during the monitoring visit.
-Agencies will be notified within 30 days of the monitoring visit unless an investigation of findings requires more time.
-If there are findings or concerns discovered, DMD will request the agency to submit a specific resolution or correction within a certain period of time.
+The letter will be sent within 30 days of the monitoring visit unless an investigation of findings requires more time.
+If there are findings or concerns discovered, the letter will request the agency to submit a specific resolution or correction within a certain period of time.